meezaan/linode-k8s-autoscaler/README.md

 ## Linode Kubernetes Engine Autoscaler

 This is a simple autoscaling utility for horizontally scaling Linodes in an LKE Cluster Pool based on memory or cpu usage.
+This effectively means that you can use Kubernetes' horizontal pod autoscaling to scale up your pods and this utility to scale up your Linodes - so you can set this up and let your cluster scale up or down as needed.

-Each instance will autoscale based on either memory or cpu.
+Each instance of this utility will autoscale based on either memory or cpu.
 To use both, you can deploy 2 instances of this utility (usually 1 is enough).

 It's fully dockerised (but written in PHP) and has a low resource footprint, so you can deploy it locally or on the cluster itself.